TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          This works like foreign\_sortby, but in case of using bidirectional symmetric relations.
-Each side of a symmetric relation could have its own sorting, so symmetric\_sortby defines a field on the foreign\_table where the sorting of the “other” side is stored.
+Each side of a symmetric relation could have its own sorting, so symmetric\_sortby defines a field on the foreign\_table where the sorting of the "other" side is stored.

    Scope
          Display / Proc.